top of page

 Definiton

-Go the Extra Mile may have been a phrase you've heard before, but it's something that I bet you've rarely thought about applying to your own life.
-However, many adults have told me that it is their "secret weapon" if they have invisible disabilities.
-It means: "doing something more than what is expected" (Ashley-Roberts, 2023).
-Sounds simple, right?
-But it can be hard to do.
-Yet, going the extra mile is a powerful way to re-shape your life into a success story.
+Going the Extra Mile may have been a phrase you've heard before.
+However, it's something I bet you've rarely thought about applying to your own life.
+That's ironic, as many adults have told me this this is their "secret weapon" if they have invisible disabilities.
+Going the extra mile means: "doing something more than what is expected" (Ashley-Roberts, 2023).
+Sounds easy, right?
+But, it often involves lots of extra effort and energy.
+Nevertheless, going the extra mile can be an effective, powerful way to re-shape your life into a success story.

 Benefits